GSA/centers-of-excellence/communities/AITraining.md

 Registration for each track is now open:
 * **[Acquisitions](https://gsa.zoomgov.com/webinar/register/WN_rIQTaru0ROStaQcHHQQ-8A):** Equipping government employees with knowledge to effectively procure and manage AI technologies
 * **[Leadership Track](https://gsa.zoomgov.com/webinar/register/WN_HqXAmCa6T1ePgxJATAiWrA):** Empowering government leaders with the insights and strategies necessary to guide AI initiatives within their organizations
 * **[Technical Track](https://gsa.zoomgov.com/webinar/register/WN_rZvY9jHIRv-7tTCwUNQSsA):** Equipping government employees with the knowledge to understand, implement, and govern AI technologies

 **Notes on Registration:**
 *  All government employees with a .GOV or .MIL email address may register for any track.
-*  To attend sessions in multiple tracks, you must individual register for each track.
+*  To attend sessions in multiple tracks, you must individually register for each track.
 *  All training sessions will be conducted as a ZoomGov Webinar.
 Recordings will be made available after the sessions to those not able to attend live.

 ## About the 2024 Series